thoughtbot/maybe_haskell/release/maybe_haskell.md

 ## Recap

-So far, we've seen an introduction to Haskell functions and its type system, a new and powerful way to use that type system to describe something about your domain (that some values may not be present), and a type class (`Functor`) that allows for strict separation between value-handling functions and the need to apply them to values that may not be present.
+So far, we've seen an introduction to Haskell functions and to Haskell's type system.
+This is a new and powerful way to use that type system to describe something about your domain--that some values may not be present--and a type class (`Functor`) that allows for strict separation between value-handling functions and the need to apply them to values that may not be present.

-We then saw some real-word code that takes advantage of these ideas and discussed type class laws as a means of abstraction and encapsulation: they give us a precise understanding of how our code will behave without having to know its internals.
+We then saw some real-world code that takes advantage of these ideas and discussed type class laws as a means of abstraction and encapsulation.
+These laws give us a precise understanding of how our code will behave without having to know its internals.
 Finally, we took a brief detour into the world of currying, a foundational concept responsible for many of the things we'll explore next.